NightSky-Project/NightSky-Plugin/README.md

 # Default plugin
-### This plugin is used to apply default OpenSky changes to Bluesky and also to serve as an example for other plugins.
+### This plugin is used to apply default NightSky changes to Bluesky and also to serve as an example for other plugins.